-Clare Carbis answers the most commonly asked questions about the Play Therapy course at University of South Wales.
+Here are the most commonly asked questions about the MSc Play Therapy at University of South Wales.
 If you have any other questions, please feel free to contact us.

-What experience do I need to apply for the MSc Play Therapy course?
+What experience do I need to apply for the MSc Play Therapy?

 BAPT stipulate that all students need to demonstrate that they have relevant prior experience of working with children.
-Students with a relevant degree (including Psychology, Education, Early Years, Childhood Studies etc.) must demonstrate five years' worth of relevant experience, the majority of which is postgraduate experience.
+Students with a relevant degree (including, for example: Psychology, Education, Early Years, Childhood Studies) must demonstrate five years' worth of relevant experience, the majority of which is postgraduate experience.

 What qualifications do I need to apply?